abhabongse/latex-thai-utils/README.md

-# LaTeX 'thaienum' package
+# LaTeX Thai Enumeration Package

-This package provides a convenient command to use Thai alphabets (ก ข ค ...) or Thai numerals (๑ ๒ ๓ ...) as labels in `enumerate` environment.
+LaTeX **thaienum** package provides a convenient command to use Thai alphabets (ก ข ค ...) or Thai numerals (๑ ๒ ๓ ...) as labels in `enumerate` environment.

 ## Package maintenance